-APPROVAL (Supervisor) APPROVAL (Executive Director) (classes outside of Frankfort require the Executive Director's approval.)
-Course: Date: Location: Student inform Please check this box if this class is needed for designation.
+APPROVA PPROVAL (Supervisor) LL (Executive Director) Itside of Frankfort require the Exe ecutive Director's approval.)
+Course: Date: Location: Student inform nation: Email address Please check this box if this class is needed for designation.
 Name Email address Please check this box if this class is needed for designation.
 Name Email address Please check this box if this class is needed for designation.
-Name Email address Please check this box if this class is needed for designation.
-Name Email address Work Phone: Fax:
+Please check this box if this class is needed for designation.
+Name Email address is needed for designation.
+Work Phone: .
+Fax:

-Please contact Melissa Klink at (502) 564-7191 if you have any questions.

-Registrations may be emailed to Melissa Klink or faxed to (502) 564-8368.
+Please contact Katie Martin at (502)564-0784 if you have any questions.
+Registrations may be emailed to katie.martin@ky.gov or faxed to (502) 564-5977.